ladybuginthemug/algorithmical-patterns/README.md

 ## Generative Algorithms Repository

 This repository contains Python implementations of generative algorithms, showcasing mathematical and computational concepts in computer graphics and visual art.
-The following examples demonstrate the beauty and complexity that can be achieved through Lindenmayer Systems, the Mandelbrot Set, and a Wallpaper Algorithm.

 ### Lindenmayer Systems (L-systems)
 L-systems were introduced and developed in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht.